The Challenge

 Accreditation

-We are accredited by The National Health and Medical Research Council (NHMRC) as an Advanced Health Research and Translation Centre (AHRTC) – recognition of our leadership in research and the translation of evidence into excellent patient care.
+Since 2015, we have been accredited by the National Health and Medical Research Council (NHMRC) as a Research Translation Centre (RTC) – recognition of our leadership in research and the translation of evidence into excellent patient care.

-To be recognised as an AHRTC in 2015, Sydney Health Partners met the following six criteria:
+To be recognised as a RTC, Sydney Health Partners has met the following criteria:

 1. Leadership in outstanding research- and evidence-based clinical care, including for the most difficult clinical conditions,